libelle17/neuserver/README.md

 </h2>

-<p style="margin-left:11%; margin-top: 1em"><b>neuserver</b>
+<p style="margin-left:11%; margin-top: 1em"><b>neuentw</b>
 offers quasi the functionality of a fax server, which can be useful for some also behind a fast data line. <b><br>
-neuserver</b> is a command line program to remit files of a certain directory automatically to <b>hylafax</b> (in case a linux-compatible modem is installed) and/or <b>capisuite</b>
+neuentw</b> is a command line program to remit files of a certain directory automatically to <b>hylafax</b> (in case a linux-compatible modem is installed) and/or <b>capisuite</b>
 (in case a fritzcard 2.0 or 2.1 is installed), if the fax number is integrated in the file name as requested.
-Furthermore, neuserver holds the posted faxes in a mariadb database. <br>
+Furthermore, neuentw holds the posted faxes in a mariadb database. <br>
 Additionally, received faxes from
 <b>hylafax</b>/<b>capisuite</b> can be named automatically